CommonAccord/NW-NDA/99/WiP/Schedule/Meeting_01.md

     Use the tools of coders.
 Pull-requests, etc.

-    Express transactions and relationships in a "graph"(sic?).
-CodersNote = suggested edit to object-oriented law (graph may be confusing at this stage).
+    Express transactions and relationships in a network "graph".

     Connect to model document projects.